 - We believe in one God, maker and giver of all life.
 God created you in His very own image and He loves you and has a plan for you!

 - Though God created humans in His image, we went our own way.
 All humans are sinful and do not measure up to God's perfect standard.
 Because God is holy, He cannot accept us in our sinful state.
-Because God is also just He must punish every sin.
-The punishment for sin is death.
+Because God is also just He must punish every sin, and the punishment for sin is death.
 There is nothing I can do to make myself acceptable to God, no matter how hard I try.

-- Yet God is loving and merciful.
-He provided a substitute.
+- Yet God is loving and merciful, so He provided a substitute.
 In His love and mercy, God provided someone to take the punishment for me.
 No other creature could do the job, so God the Father sent God the Son to be this substitute.
-The birth of God the Son, Jesus, being born on earth is celebrated as Christmas.
+The birth of God the Son, Jesus, on earth is celebrated as Christmas.

 - Jesus Christ, God's Son, is truly human.
 This is important because a human had to pay the price for humanity's sin.
 But He was not a sinful human, because a sinner could never pay the debt for another sinner.
 Jesus Christ is also fully God.
 Only by God's power in Him could Jesus Christ bear the full weight of God's anger against the sin of humanity.